decentdao/fractal-docs/user-guides/user-guides/multisig-dao/proposal-lifecycle/sub-dao-proposal-lifecycle.md

 ---
-description: View and understand the lifecycle of a Multisig SubDAO proposal.
+description: View and understand the lifecycle of a Multisig subDAO proposal.
 ---

 # RootDAO Proposal Lifecycle

 ## Overview
-A proposal in a Multisig SubDAO follows the lifecycle displayed in the diagram below.
+A proposal in a Multisig subDAO follows the lifecycle displayed in the diagram below.

 The different phases are explained in a key underneath.